project-zot/project-zot.github.io/docs/admin-guide/admin-configuration.md

 # Configuring `zot`

-> The registry administrator configures `zot` primarily through settings in the configuration file.
+> :point_right: The registry administrator configures `zot` primarily through settings in the configuration file.
 >
 > Using the information in this guide, you can compose a configuration file with the settings and features you require for your `zot` registry server.
 >